aidenhuynh/leuckblewup/family-night.md

 > Each evening family will meet.
 Family nights are intended to build the Leuck family legacy.

 ### Leuck Greet
-> Movie, Games, Popcorn.
+> Movies, Games, Popcorn.
 As we slumber in from our travels, how about an unwinding night?
 - Start with Movie
 - Transition to games
 - Mom and Pop welcome, stories about there first family reunions.
 Recap of some of the great Leuck get togethers.